In regard to energy-efficient HVAC installation in Indianapolis, there’s good news for you this tax season.

 How Much Can I Claim?

-Yes, there’s a lifetime cap of $500 per location.
-This means if you have claimed this incentive in prior years, you should reduce any credit you claimed earlier.
+Yes, there’s a lifetime maximum credit of $500 per home.
+This means if you have claimed this incentive in past years, you are required to reduce any credit you claimed earlier.

-If you’ve previously claimed the maximum amount, you won’t be eligible for any extra reductions with this continuation.
+If you’ve already claimed the max amount, you aren’t eligible for any extra reductions through this expansion.

-Credits are limited for a couple of eligible items:
+Credits are restricted for a couple of participating items:

 - Windows and skylights—$200